 I was so sad to leave behind this bathroom, which I ended up falling in love with.

-Before and after comparison of stall shower and bathroom vanity
+The before and after comparison of the shower stall and vanity in the master bathroom.

 Whew….I know that was A LOT of information and A LOT of photos.
 But this before and after home renovations post was about three years in the making.